hazem3500/p1xt-guides/wd-cs.md

 - [ ]  Book:  [JavaScript Design Patterns](https://addyosmani.com/resources/essentialjsdesignpatterns/book/)
 - [ ]  Project: Clone [this](https://blackrockdigital.github.io/startbootstrap-creative/) landing page
 - [ ]  Course: [Mathematics for Computer Science](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-042j-mathematics-for-computer-science-spring-2015/index.htm)
+- [ ]  Article: Read Algorithms and Flowcharts and then familiarize yourself with Pencil ... start flowcharting complex portions of your code logic as part of your documentation
+- [ ]  Book: Think Java - How to Think Like a Computer Scientist
 - [ ]  Project: Build the Pomodoro project from the FCC frontend curriculum
 - [ ]  Article: Read [Algorithms and Flowcharts](http://www.academia.edu/7857144/ALGORITHMS_AND_FLOWCHARTS) and then familiarize yourself with [Pencil](http://pencil.evolus.vn/) ... start flowcharting complex portions of your code logic as part of your documentation
 - [ ]  Project: Clone the front page of [this](https://urbanarmorgear.com/) website modifying it to highlight a different product or industry.
 Make special note of the secondary navigation bar at the top.
 Implementing that is the highlight of this project.
 - [ ]  Project: Complete all Classic Puzzles - Easy on [CodinGame](https://www.codingame.com/) in JavaScript
 - [ ]  Book:  [Open Data Structures](http://www.aupress.ca/books/120226/ebook/99Z_Morin_2013-Open_Data_Structures.pdf)
 - [ ]  Project: Complete all challenges from the [Code Jam Qualification Round 2015](https://code.google.com/codejam/contest/6224486/dashboard)
+- [ ]  Course: UX Design for Mobile Developers
 - [ ]  Project: Pick a template from [here](http://www.free-css.com/free-css-templates) and create a new template with it as your inspiration (do not use its assets)

 ## Tier 3 - build on the foundation